InterCure Announces Record-Breaking Second Quarter Financial Results With 4 Times YOY Revenue Growth

 Second Quarter 2021 Results

-The Company reported second quarter 2021 revenue of NIS 45 million ($17 million), an increase of four times compared to revenue of NIS 11 million in the prior year period and up more than 37% sequentially compared to the first quarter of 2021.
+The Company reported second quarter 2021 revenue of NIS 45 million ($17 million), an increase of four times compared to revenue of NIS 11 million in the prior year period and up 37% sequentially compared to the first quarter of 2021.
 Estimated revenue represents an annual run rate of NIS 180 million (over $70 million).
 Pro Forma second quarter revenues on a full quarterly operating basis of NIS 55 million (over $21 million), representing a run rate of NIS 220 million ($86 million).

 InterCure continued to grow its market share with strong demand for Canndoc's branded products, expansion of its medical cannabis dispensing operation and continued improvement across all facets of the business, including same store sales (SSS) increase.